-Self-build housing means that you are directly involved in organising the design and construction of your new home.
-This can cover a range of projects such as where you:
+Self-build housing is when you are directly involved with organising the design and construction of your new home.
+This can cover a range of projects such as:

-- commission a design and then do much of the actual construction work yourself.
+- Commissioning a design and completing the actual construction work yourself.

-- arrange for a contractor/builder to build your new home for you.
+- Arranging for a contractor/builder to build you new home for you.

 If you would like more information or have any questions about custom and self-build please email us.